jackrugile/start-making-games/README.md

 - Simple transition between slides, hopefully not page reload
 - Test thoroughly on laptop for performance, fullscreen, and sound
 - Bring speakers in case sound is out of sync with visuals
+- Opacity animations are causing the text to snap into a different mode (px shift)
+- Option for audio calibration?

 ---